Automattic/happychat-client/README.md

 # Happychat client

-Currently, customer facing code for Happychat lives in Calypso.
-This project intends to extract it and prepare the Happychat client to be embeddable in any environment.
+A JavaScript library to embed customer-facing Happychat in any host.

-## Running
+## Running the demo

     npm install
     npm run start

 Visit localhost:9000 and click the Happychat button to start a chat.
 The first time, you'll be redirected to the WordPress.com token approval screen.

-By default, it will connect to Happychat staging SocketIO server, so make sure you are connected as an available operator.
+By default, it will connect to Happychat staging server, so make sure there is an available operator to chat with.

+## Targets

+It provides two integration examples:

+- A standalone app: Happychat in a bare HTML page.
+See `targets/standalone` for more info.
+- A WordPress plugin: exposes Happychat as a shortcode.
+See `targets/wordpress` for more info.